MITgcm/MITgcm/doc/getting_started/getting_started.rst

       first the current directory, and then each of the ``-mods`` directories in the given order (as described :ref:`here <mods_option>`).

 When you run the :filelink:`genmake2 <tools/genmake2>` script, typical output might be as follows:

 ::

   % ../../../tools/genmake2 -mods ../code -optfile ../../../tools/build_options/linux_amd64_gfortran

   GENMAKE :

   A program for GENerating MAKEfiles for the MITgcm project.
-     For a quick list of options, use "genmake2 -h"
+     For a quick list of options, use "genmake2 -h" or for more detail see the documentation, section "Building the model" (under "Getting Started") at:  https://mitgcm.readthedocs.io/

   ===  Processing options files and arguments  ===
     getting local config information:  none found
   Warning: ROOTDIR was not specified ; try using a local copy of MITgcm found at "../../.."